EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Uganda UNPS/Uganda UNPS Wave 2/readme.md

 * Created hectares planted across household, plot, parcel, crop and season.
 ### All Plots
 * Generates plot production statistics, including kilograms harvested, sales prices, imputed values, and cropping style
+* To smooth over some of the variability inherent in the by-observation nonstandard unit conversions, we have developed a file of regional medians across all Uganda waves.
+These files are present in the "temp" folder.
 ### Gross Crop Revenue
 * Total value of crops sold
 * Don't have year or planting dates so can't create time variables in this wave.